aya-prover/aya-dev/.github/README.md

 ## Contributing to Aya

+> [!IMPORTANT]
+>
-Since you need [Java 21] to set this project up, in case your choice of IDE is IntelliJ IDEA, version 2023.3 or higher is required.
+> Since you need [Java 21] to set this project up, in case your choice
+> of IDE is IntelliJ IDEA, version 2023.3 or higher is required.

 + Questions or concerns are welcomed in the discussion area.
   We will try our best to answer your questions, but please be nice.